rahulrameshnair/rahulrameshnair.github.io/content/authors/admin/_index.md

   - Slow Pyrolysis
   - Biogenic nanocomposites
   - Carbon capture and storage
-  - Soil amelioration with biochar
+  - Soil restoration with biochar
   - Life cycle modelling

 # Education to show in About widget